ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 ### Number of bits to derive

 PBKDF2 allows to derive an almost arbitrary number of bits.
-A single iteration will yield a number of bits that is equal to the chosen hash function's output size.
-If the number of bits to derive exceeds the hash function's output size the whole PBKDF2 PRF will be executed until enough bits have been derived.
+A single execution will yield the number of bits that is equal to the chosen hash function's output size.
+If the number of bits to derive exceeds the hash function's output size PBKDF2 will be repeatedly executed until enough bits have been derived.

 Choose 160 bits for SHA-1, 256 bits for SHA-256, and so on.
-Slowing down the key derivation even further by requiring more than one round of PBKDF2 does not increase the security of the lock screen.
+Slowing down the key derivation even further by requiring more than one round of PBKDF2 will not increase the security of the lock screen.

 ### Do not hard-code parameters

-It seems a good idea to hard-code PBKDF2's parameters - the name of the hash function to use in the HMAC construction, and the number of HMAC iterations.
-You might regret this decision later as soon as it turns out that maybe SHA-1 is not considered a secure PRF anymore or you want to increase the number of inner iterations as computers and phones get faster quickly.
+Hard-coding PBKDF2's parameters - the name of the hash function to use in the HMAC construction, and the number of HMAC iterations - might seem a good idea at first.
+It is easy to see that you could regret this decision rather sooner than later should it for example turn out that SHA-1 cannot be considered a secure PRF any longer, or you need to increase the number of HMAC iterations as computer and phones get faster quickly.

 To ensure that future code can verify old passwords we need to store the parameters that were passed to PBKDF2 at the time, including the salt.
-When verifying the passcode we will read the hash function name, the number of iterations, and the salt from disk.
-The number of bits to derive will be the hash function's output size.
+When verifying the passcode we will read the hash function name, the number of iterations, and the salt from disk - the number of bits to derive will be the hash function's output size.

 ## Deriving bits (pass in parameters)